-There was once a time when the bicycle’s success didn’t seem inevitable, and it looked as if we could end up with something wholly different.
-In the 1800s, human-powered vehicles—velocipedes—came in a bewildering array of shapes and sizes.
+The bicycle is so logical and efficient that that you don’t notice how perfectly it functions until something goes wrong.
+It seems strange to think of a time when its success wasn’t inevitable, yet in the 1800s human-powered vehicles—velocipedes—came in a bewildering array of shapes and sizes.
 There was the Penny Farthing with its massive front wheel and a tendency to kill the rider in ‘headers’.
 There were Boneshakers, constructed from wrought-iron and about as comfortable as they sound.
 There were steam velocipedes, because they were Victorians and they had to get steam involved somehow.
-There were velocipedes with three wheels, or with six, or with space to carry your goodly wife.
+There were velocipedes with three wheels, or with six, or with space to carry your goodly spouse.
+Queen Victoria rode around in an especially-made quadrocycle called the Royal Salvo.
 For sixty years, fad after fad took the vehicles in hugely popular new directions, becoming the must-have items for the early adopter.

 To look at them now is to look at an alternate history.
 They were vehicles that people saved up to buy, hoping to be part of something new.
 The life’s work of talented designers and engineers, they were created in the spirit of invention.
 Now they sit in museums, robbed of the noble purpose of their creation: to take people to where they want to go.
 What’s sad isn’t that the vehicles didn’t survive, but that what led to their creation was so quickly forgotten: the inspiration, the hard work, the hope.
 They are failures, undoubtedly, but they are beautiful failures.